Goodwin University

 Starting a medical billing and coding career in Connecticut begins with the right training.
 Choose an accredited school, complete your coursework, and earn a recognized certification.
 With strong demand in the state’s healthcare industry, you can build a steady career that supports patient care from behind the scenes.

-Pick two or three schools from this list, contact their admissions departments, and ask about program start dates, tuition, and financial aid options.
+Next Step: Pick two or three schools from this list, contact their admissions departments, and ask about program start dates, tuition, and payment options.
 The sooner you enroll, the sooner you can take your certification exam and start working.